ECMA-334 C# Language Specification17.4: Fields |

 The type of a field must be at least as accessible as the field itself (10.5.4).

-(14.5.4).
+The value of a field is obtained in an expression using a simple-name (14.5.2) or a member-access (14.5.4).
 The value of a non-readonly field is modified using an assignment (14.13).
 The value of a non-readonly field can be both obtained and modified using postfix increment and decrement operators (14.5.9) and prefix increment and decrement operators (14.6.5).

 A field declaration that declares multiple fields is equivalent to multiple declarations of single fields with the same attributes, modifiers, and type.